sahil-kd/HandScripter/README2.md

 # Notes

+## A web app for scanning handwritting and convert them to docx or pdf, or do math problems for you

 ## "npm run dev" to start vite server and press "o" to open in browser, and "q" to stop the server

 **Vite server shortcuts: (hot reloading enabled by default)**

     - press r to restart the server
     - press u to show server url
     - press o to open in browser
     - press c to clear console
     - press q to quit

 **This is just a temp side docs that will be later merged with README.md file, with chapters, etc**

-An web app for scanning handwritting and convert them to docx or pdf, or do math problems for you
+**When working with Vite, which is a build tool for web applications, you don't need react-scripts or web-vitals.
+These are specific for Create React App (CRA) projects.**

+**Black Formatter for Python:**

+    - Please note that the formatter will not save on format if error squiggles are unresolved, on resolving them it will format on save as expected.

+    - Black formatter doesn’t reformat lines that end with # fmt: skip

 ## Assets folder